Hikouki0408/BSc_thesis_VU/README.md

     - Implementation can be found in `test_WebDriver.py`
 # Noise elimination
 - Noise removal
-    - To remove noise and unwanted characters, the Python built-in string method `strip()` is utilized, enabling the removal of leading and trailing whitespace or specific characters from the strings extracted from HTML pages.
+    - To remove noise and unwanted characters, the Python built-in string method `strip()` is utilized, enabling the removal of leading and trailing whitespace or specific characters from strings extracted from HTML pages.
 - Prioritizing the textual information
     - Our engine categorizes the extracted text into four labels, which are `Email`, `Weblinks`, `Puretext`, and `Noncontextual`, as depicted in the picture below.